-Alpine resort development assessments are governed by the State Environmental Planning Policy (Kosciuszko National Park-Alpine Resorts) 2007 (the Alpine SEPP).
-The Alpine SEPP aims to protect the natural and cultural heritage of land within the Alpine resorts and to encourage environmentally sustainable development.
+Alpine resort development assessments are governed by Chapter 4 of State Environmental Planning Policy (Precincts-Regional) 2021 (the Alpine SEPP).
+The Alpine SEPP aims to protect the natural and cultural heritage of land within the alpine resorts and to encourage environmentally sustainable development.

-The NSW alpine resort areas include Thredbo, Perisher Range (including Bullocks Flat), Mount Selwyn, Charlotte Pass, Kosciusko Mountain Retreat, Ski Rider and Sponars Chalet, located within the unique and environmentally-significant setting of Kosciuszko National Park.
+The NSW alpine resort areas (PDF, 366 KB) include Thredbo, Perisher Range (including Bullocks Flat), Mount Selwyn, Charlotte Pass, Kosciusko Mountain Retreat, Ski Rider and Sponars Chalet, located within the unique and environmentally-significant setting of Kosciuszko National Park.

 The resorts provide a range of snow-based recreational activities during winter, along with hiking, mountain-biking, riding and fishing during the warmer months.
 The resorts are important to NSW due to their economic and social contribution.